-The percentage of revenue generated from loans, investments, and other sources remained relatively stable in 2019 compared to 2018.
-In 2019, LCU had phenomenal deposit growth throughout the year and especially in late Q3 and early Q4.
-This deposit growth late in the year put downward pressure on LCU's loans to assets ratio which decreased to 60.79% (2018 - 67.42%).
+LCU's revenue is generated from three primary categories: Loan Interest, Investment Income, and Other Income.
+Due to the effects of the pandemic on interest rates and asset growth that outpaced loan growth, LCU experienced a reduction in the percentage of revenue generated by the loan portfolio to 72.72% (2019 - 77.20%).
+In 2020, much like in 2019, LCU experienced robust deposit growth throughout the year and this put continued downward pressure on LCU's loans to assets ratio.
 LCU continues to explore options to increase the loans to assets ratio to ensure long term profitability.

-The rate of return on the loan portfolio improved compared to the prior year at 4.67% (2018 - 4.56%) and LCU's rate of return on investment income improved to 2.32% in 2019 (2018 - 2.21%).
-These rates of return are primarily impacted by changes in the interest rate market and as a result of changes to the Bank of Canada prime rate.
-In 2019, the Bank of Canada's prime rate remained constant throughout LCU's fiscal year.
+The rate of return on the loan portfolio decreased to 3.77% (2019 - 4.67%) and LCU's rate of return on investment income decreased to 1.80% in 2020 (2019 - 2.32%).
+These rates of return are directly impacted by changes in the interest rate market and as a result of the economic impact of the COVID-19 pandemic.
+LCU's prime rate decreased 1.50 percentage points in March 2020 from 3.95% to 2.45%.
+The prime rate follows the Bank of Canada's rate and is expected to remain at the same level into 2022.
 Other income is typically service charges and commissions.
-It remains a small part of the total revenue for 2019 at 3.39% (2018 - 3.12%) and LCU is very proud of this fact.
+It remains a small part of the total revenue for 2020 at 5.02% (2019 - 3.39%) and LCU is very proud of this fact.
+The bulk of the increase in 2020 can be attributed to a recovery on a prior credit loss.
 Our members still enjoy a virtually service charge free environment coupled with outstanding service.